ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A Presenter may choose to include a nonce as part of the attestation request.
 When producing the Evidence, the HSM repeats the nonce that was provided as part of the request.

-When providing a nonce, a Presenter includes, in the attestation request, an entity of type `id-pkix-evidence-entity-transaction` with a claim of type `id-pkix-evidence-claim-transaction-nonce`.
+When providing a nonce, a Presenter includes, in the attestation request, an entity of type `id-evidence-entity-transaction` with a claim of type `id-evidence-claim-transaction-nonce`.
 This claim is set with the value of the nonce as "bytes".

 It is important to note that the Presenter, as an untrusted participant, should not be generating the value for the nonce.
 In fact, the